 The Federal Cultural Foundation wishes to support the association of New Patrons by providing start-up funding to develop a maximum of 20 projects.
 The Foundation will support these efforts until the organisers have come up with concrete artistic proposals.
 The financing for the actual realisation of the artworks should then be secured by the local group of New Patrons.
 Any citizen can be a sponsor.
 Normally New Patrons are small- to medium-sized locally-based groups of citizens who are committed to addressing an urgent, publicly relevant concern or issue in their community or neighbourhood.
 A mediator will consult and support the New Patrons with finding a suitable, renowned artist who will work together with them to develop an artistic proposal for their respective project.
 Once the citizens, mediator and artist come to an agreement, the citizens assume responsibility for acquiring financing, organising policy matters, collaborating with regional partners from the artistic and cultural fields, and hosting civic dialogues throughout the commissioning process.
 An extensive and long-term civic commitment is a prerequisite for the success of these local participation projects.

-The Federal Cultural Foundation has allocated a total of two million euros to support the New Sponsors programme from 2017 to 2020.
+The Federal Cultural Foundation has allocated a total of two million euros to support the New Patrons programme from 2017 to 2020.